Bike vs Treadmill for Weight Loss

 Versatility

-Tie.
-Both machines provide a variety of exercises, ranging from steady-state cardio to HIIT.
+In a tie.
+Both machines provide a variety of workouts, ranging from high-intensity interval training to steady-state cardio.

 Accessibility